+EXCS 6312 - Strength & Conditioning Program Design - 3 hours

+Pre-req: Advanced S&C

-- EXCS 6312 Strength & Conditioning Program Design 3 hours (Pre-req: Advanced S&C) This course will focus on the application of topics and concepts covered in Advanced Strength and Conditioning.
-A case-study approach will be taken as students will be expected to analyze athlete needs, evaluate their current training state and create a structured strength and conditioning programs to further advance their physical abilities. - EXCS 6330 Techniques and Methods for Monitoring Athletic Performance 3 hours Students in this course will experience an in-depth view of instrumentation, procedures and protocols for testing of athletic performance both in laboratory and field-based settings.
+This course will focus on the application of topics and concepts covered in Advanced Strength and Conditioning.
+A case-study approach will be taken as students will be expected to analyze athlete needs, evaluate their current training state and create a structured strength and conditioning programs to further advance their physical abilities.

+EXCS 6330 - Athlete Monitoring - 3 hours

+Students in this course will experience an in-depth view of instrumentation, procedures and protocols for testing of athletic performance both in laboratory and field-based settings.
 Students will participate in data collection through assessments of muscular strength, power, agility, change of direction ability, speed, anaerobic capacity, etc. Emphasis will be placed on the practical application of topics and procedures introduced in this course.
 After the completion of this course, students should have a thorough understanding of athlete monitoring techniques as well as experience in data collection and evaluation.